 Notes

-- For one-pot pasta dishes, stir the pasta into the broth covering the pasta.
-If the vegetable broth is beneath the pasta, add a little more vegetable broth than the recipe calls for to cover it.
+- For one-pot pasta dishes, stir the pasta into the broth, covering it.
+If the vegetable broth is beneath the pasta, add a bit of vegetable broth that the recipe calls for to cover it.
 DO NOT add too much; just enough to cover the pasta.

-- If you don't have flour, cornstarch will work in place of the flour.
+- If you don't have flour, cornstarch will replace the flour.

-- The white wine cooks off into the shallots and garlic, however, if you don't want to use wine, substitute lemon juice or white wine vinegar.
+- The white wine cooks off into the shallots and garlic; however, substitute lemon juice or vinegar if you don't want to use wine.

 - To replace nutritional yeast, start with about ½ or ⅓ of what the recipe calls for and increase to taste.
-Consider also adjusting the liquids in the dish if nutritional yeast is a large portion of the recipe.
+If nutritional yeast is a large portion of the recipe, consider also adjusting the liquids in the dish.

 - Allow the cream sauce to heat for the sauce to thicken.

-- If adding additional vegetables after sauteeing the mushrooms, be aware you will need enough vegetable broth to cover teh pasta once it is added.
-The volume of additional vegetables will impact the amount of vegetable broth added as well as the fluid content in those vegetables.
+- If you add additional vegetables after sauteing the mushrooms, be aware that you will need enough vegetable broth to cover the pasta once it is added.
+The volume of additional vegetables will impact the amount of vegetable broth added and the fluid content in those vegetables.

 - For an added cheesy taste, add some vegan parmesan cheese.